swedenconnect/test-my-eid/README.md

 * Sweden Connect Sandbox - [https://eid.idsec.se/testmyeid](https://eid.idsec.se/testmyeid)

 	* Note: Not all IdP:s in the sandbox federation is functioning correctly.
 The Test my eID-application is currently configured to support all IdP:s that seem to be "up".
-Anyone adding a new IdP to the sandbox-federation and wants that to be supported by the test application should send a mail to [info@idsec.se](mailto:info@idsec.se).

 * Sweden Connect QA - [https://qa.test.swedenconnect.se](https://qa.test.swedenconnect.se)